mysterycodesociety/sinatra-app/handling_errors.md

 ## Handling Errors

-We've seen already how active record handles validations and creates an Errors object with messages about the errors.
+We've seen already how ActiveRecord handles validations and prevents bad records from being saved.
+It also lets you know what the errors were, by creating an Errors object with messages about the errors, when you call `.erorrs` on the object.

-If the user tried to post back data that had an error on it, a good user experience would be to re-generate the form and display the error, so that the user can try again.
+But what happens if the object failed to save when the user posted it back to the server?
+How do we let the user know what happened?

+It would be nice if we could: 1) let the user know the erorr occurred; 2) display the error message; 3) let the user try again (saving where they started).

+## Errors on a new user

-Currently, our routes save the data and redirect.
-Now we only want to redirect if it's true.
-If it's false, we want to re-generate the form with the same model and display the errors.
+Currently, when a new user is created, our routes save the record and redirect to the show page.
+Now we would like to alter the code so that we only redirect if it's true.
+If it's false, we want to re-generate the form with the same model/data and display the errors.

-### Errors on the user model

-`@user.save`, @ and `@user.update(params)` will return `true` if it saved successfully and will return `false` if the save was not successful.
+The ActiveRecord commands `.save` and `.update` will return `true` if the record was saved successfully and will return `false` if the save was not successful.
+That's useful as we determine if we should continue.
+Let's change the logic in our routes to handle this scenario.
+The condition we use can literally be the `.save` event.

 ```
 get '/users/new' do